-Manhattan Coffee Club has closed its premises on the first floor of the Oracle and now operates in a concession out of Harper & Lewis, on the ground floor.
-No idea whether it’s good now it has downsized, but I’ve left the review up for posterity.
+Manhattan Coffee Club has closed its premises on the first floor of the Oracle: for a while it operated in a concession out of Harper & Lewis, on the ground floor but now appears to have shut for good.
+I’ve left the review up for posterity.

 I don’t think it’s possible to rid yourself of preconceptions when reviewing restaurants and cafes.
 They’re unavoidable, whether it’s because of things you’ve heard from others, or your research, or even just looking at the website.
 There’s a whole weight of prejudice – good or bad – which builds up before you approach the front door.
 All you can do is acknowledge your preconceptions and hope that you deal with them fairly, even if that does sound like the standard interview fiddle of describing your greatest weakness in a way that makes you sound brilliant and self-deprecating (you know, all that guff about being too much of a perfectionist).

 On that basis, you might well expect me not to like Manhattan Coffee Club (MCC from now on, mainly because I’m lazy) and, in the interests of honesty, I expected not to like it either.
 It’s co-owned by one of the people behind RYND, a venue I admire for many things (its ability to use social media properly, the programme of events it puts on – live music, comedy, cinema and the like) but whose food I found a tad cynical and bandwagon-jumping.
 It’s on the top floor of the Oracle, a place I’m increasingly starting to see as the epicentre of All That’s Wrong With Reading.
 Even the press release before the opening made my toes curl ever so slightly, with its references to a design based on early twentieth century New York “with industrial steel tables and chairs, reclaimed wood counters and an ethos that the sky’s the limit”.
 Really, must we?